mattiasw/ExifReader/README.md

     -   Merge IPTC branch.
     -   Convert project to JavaScript (ECMAScript 2015) from CoffeeScript, transpiling to ES5 using Babel.
-    -   Remove need to instatiate the ExifReader object before use.
+    -   Remove need to instantiate the ExifReader object before use.
     -   Add UMD support (CommonJS, AMD and global).
     -   Publish as npm package.
 -   **September 17, 2014**: